adarsul/2021-AgroTech-Project/Moisture Controlled/README.md

 Soil Moisture Watering Based System
 =====================================

-with data logging using ThingSpeak platform for further data analysis
+With data logging using ThingSpeak platform for further data analysis.

+The purpose of this project is to create an irrigation system that waters the plant based on the moisture of the plant's siol.
+If the soil is dry then the soleniod valve will open and water the plant.

 Equipment used: